deepset-ai/haystack/docs/_src/api/api/retriever.md

 - `top_k`: How many documents to return per query.
 - `index`: The name of the index in the DocumentStore from which to retrieve documents
 - `headers`: Custom HTTP headers to pass to document store client if supported (e.g. {'Authorization': 'Basic YWRtaW46cm9vdA=='} for basic authentication)
+- `scale_score`: Whether to scale the similarity score to the unit interval (range of [0,1]).
+If true (default) similarity scores (e.g. cosine or dot_product) which naturally have a different value range will be scaled to a range of [0,1], where 1 means extremely relevant.
+Otherwise raw similarity scores (e.g. cosine or dot_product) will be used.

 <a id="base.BaseRetriever.timing"></a>